 The cryptographic protection may refer to the ESP header more specifically, stipulating certain parameters (key length, algorithm, etc).
-The proviso that the packet was once at A is necessary, because in most cases we cannot prevent someone at C from creating a spoofed packet with given header fields.
-However, a spoofed packet cannot compromise the confidentiality of A's data if it has no causal connection to A.
+The proviso that the packet was once at A is necessary virtual private networks because in most cases we cannot prevent someone at C from creating a spoofed packet with given header fields.
+However, a spoofed packet cannot compromise the confidentiality of A's data if they have [meaning the data] no causal connection to A.